Bank of England: Banknote issues

 During the Second World War, the German Operation Bernhard attempted to counterfeit denominations between £5 and £50, producing 500,000 notes each month in 1943.
 The original plan was to parachute the money into the UK in an attempt to destabilise the British economy, but it was found more useful to use the notes to pay German agents operating throughout Europe.
 Although most fell into Allied hands at the end of the war, forgeries frequently appeared for years afterward, which led banknote denominations above £5 to be removed from circulation.

 In 2006, over £53 million in banknotes belonging to the bank was stolen from a depot in Tonbridge, Kent.

 In 1917 the bank had moved its printing operation into St Luke's Printing Works, a former hospital; in 1958 it moved out to Debden.
 Modern banknotes are printed by contract with De La Rue Currency in Loughton, Essex.

+In 2026, the Bank of England will issue a new series of banknotes, replacing historical figures with British wildlife.
+These images will be difficult to counterfeit while allowing for the celebration of nature in Britain.

 Branch offices

 Bank of England, King Street, Leeds: one of a number of new brutalist branch buildings opened in the early 1970s.

 For most of the nineteenth and twentieth centuries the bank had a number of branches in London and other English cities.

 The first branches opened in 1826 (with impetus provided by the passing of the Country Bankers Act, which for the first time permitted the establishment of joint-stock banks outside London).
 The bank envisaged that the new network of branches would 'increase the circulation of Bank Notes, give the bank much more complete control over the whole paper circulation, and protect the bank against the competition of larger banking Companies'.
 Each branch was overseen by an Agent (a person of 'commercial knowledge, with local experience').
 By 1829 there were eleven branches operating (ten in England and one in Wales).
 Some of the less profitable branches were relatively short-lived, but others continued operating into the 1990s.

 In 1997 the five last remaining branches closed; the Agents, however, were retained, with a structure of Regional Agencies created (across the UK), some of which were based in former branch buildings.